Kitana Kiki Rodriguez

 Kitana Kiki Rodriguez is an American actress.
 She is best known for her role as Sin-Dee Rella in Sean Baker's 2015 film Tangerine.
 The first Academy Award campaigns for openly transgender actresses supported by a film producer were launched for Rodriguez and Mya Taylor for Tangerine.

+Life and career

+Rodriguez, an openly transgender woman, had been sharing an apartment with her eventual Tangerine co-star Mya Taylor at the time that she was discovered by filmmaker Sean Baker at a local Los Angeles LGBT Center.
+She had no acting experience prior to being cast in the role.